Rhymes for Young Ghouls: Plot

 However, Popper catches up with them and knocks Joseph down with a rifle butt.
 Popper attempts to rape Aila but is shot dead by the local resident boy who freed Aila.
 To protect the young boy and his daughter, Joseph takes the fall for killing Popper.
-Gisigu (Stewart Myiow), a friend of her grandfather, becomes her mentor and promises to help steer her away from dealing with drugs.
+Gisigu, a friend of her grandfather, becomes her mentor and promises to help steer her away from dealing with drugs.
 Aila also befriends the young boy who saved her and her dad from Popper.

 Cast

-The cast of the film includes:

 Production

 Prospector Films of Montreal produced the film, which was shot from 21 October to 22 November 2012.

 Release and reception

 Rhymes for Young Ghouls had its world premiere at the Toronto International Film Festival on 9 September 2013.
 Its first theatrical release was on 31 January 2014 in Toronto.

-The film has inspired the creation of The Aila Test, a litmus test used to analyze representation of indigenous female characters.
+The film has inspired the creation of The Aila Test, a litmus test used to analyze representation of Indigenous female characters.